Flavored tobacco: Cigars

 Little cigars, both cigarette-sized ones as well as mid-sized cigarillos, are typically flavored, unlike full-size, hand-wrapped premium cigars.
+Studies describe little cigars and cigarillos as cigarette-like products whose flavorings and packaging can make them more appealing and palatable, particularly to young adults.
 Small cigars and cigarillos are disproportionately used by lower income and less educated people, young people, African Americans, Hispanics, LGBT people, and men.
 Usage of flavored cigarillos has grown explosively, with sales in U.S. convenience stores up 50% between 2008 and 2015, after tripling between 1997 and 2007.
 Among adult and youth cigar users, about 40 percent use flavored cigarillos.
 The most popular flavors for cigarillos are fruit (38.8 percent), sweet or candy (21.2 percent), and wine (17.0 percent).
 Flavored cigarillos are popular with lower income and younger people in part because they are inexpensive and are promoted by tobacco companies as affordable alternatives to cigarettes.
 Unlike cigarettes, cigarillos can be sold in small packs of one or two each for around 99¢ for two.
 In many jurisdictions, cigarillos and other cigars are taxed at lower rates than cigarettes, making them more appealing to low-income populations, including youth, young adults, and the unemployed.